carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 - "One can use `rioxarray.open_rasterio()` to read raster data"
 - "`rioxarray` stores CRS information as a CRS object that can be converted to an EPSG code or PROJ4 string."
 - "It is good to consider using nan to represent no data value(s), for statistics and visualization. "
 - "The `DataArray.plot()` function can be used to visualize single-band raster.
-Consider to use the `robust=True` option for a better color limit."
+Consider using the `robust=True` option for a better color limit."
 - "The `DataArray.plot.imshow()` function can be used to visualize multi-band raster."
 ---